-Ultragenyx Announces First Patient Enrolled in Global Phase 3 Study of KRN23 in Adults With X-Linked Hypophosphatemia (XLH)
+Ultragenyx Announces Completion of Enrollment in Phase 3 Study of KRN23 in Adults with X-Linked Hypophosphatemia (XLH)

-NOVATO, Calif., Dec.
-03, 2015 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today announced the initiation of the Phase 3 study of KRN23 for the treatment of adults with XLH (X-linked hypophosphatemia).
-XLH is an inherited metabolic bone disease characterized by short stature, skeletal deformities, bone pain, fractures, and muscle weakness.
-Ultragenyx and Kyowa Hakko Kirin entered into a collaboration and license agreement in August 2013 to develop and commercialize KRN23.
+NOVATO, Calif., July 28, 2016 (GLOBE NEWSWIRE) -- Ultragenyx Pharmaceutical Inc. (NASDAQ:RARE), a biopharmaceutical company focused on the development of novel products for rare and ultra-rare diseases, today announced that it has completed patient enrollment in the Phase 3 study of KRN23 for the treatment of adults with X-linked hypophosphatemia (XLH).
+Data from the study are expected in 2017.